Skip to main content

 Fiduciary Responsibility

-In most western legal systems, including the U.S. and Canada, a fiduciary duty is the highest responsibility owed to another person.
-In the investing world, fiduciary responsibility refers to the requirement of publicly traded companies to put the interest of their shareholders ahead of their own.
+In most Western legal systems, including the U.S. and Canada, a fiduciary duty is the highest responsibility owed to another person.
+In the investing world, fiduciary responsibility refers to the requirement of publicly traded companies to put the interests of their shareholders ahead of their own.
 This often involves disclosing conflicts of interest or other potential legal issues.

 Buying on Margin